 Welcome to the School of Public Health

-With Covid-19, we are currently in the midst of the greatest global public health crisis since the 1918 flu pandemic which is estimated to have led to the deaths of over 50 million people worldwide.
+With Covid-19, we have experienced one of the greatest global public health crisis since the 1918 flu pandemic which is estimated to have led to the deaths of over 50 million people worldwide.
 Now more than ever before, the importance and relevance of public health is clear to everyone.
 It is also clear that over the next few years, we will need Public Health graduates to sustain and develop public health systems nationally and internationally.